Jam packed with shaved dark chocolate and topped with flaky sea salt these vegan chocolate cookies are chewy, gooey and totally decadent.

 But I make an exception for double chocolate chip cookies (as you’d probably gather from the number of double chocolate cookie recipes I’ve shared to date).
 Because too much chocolate can never be a bad thing right?

-These vegan double chocolate chip cookies are packed full of chocolate chips, as any good chocolate chip cookie should be.
+These vegan chocolate cookies are packed full of chocolate chips, as any good chocolate chip cookie should be.
 And when I say chocolate chips I’m talking about roughly chopped chunks of 70% cocoa chocolate.

 Chocolate chips are all well and good, but I love the way small slivers of chopped chocolate melt into the cookie and larger pieces become molten and gooey.
 Especially when they are warm from the oven.
 Add a sprinkle of flaky sea salt, and a cup of tea and I’m in heaven!